-This scholarship is given to a doctor or nurse from South America, Central America, the Caribbean, Eastern Europe, the Middle East, or Southeast Asia.
+This scholarship is given to a doctor or nurse from South America, Central America, the Caribbean, Eastern Europe, or Southeast Asia.
 Preference will be given to practitioners with knowledge or experience in travel medicine.

 The scholar attends a travel medicine course offered by the London School of Hygiene & Tropical Medicine (LSHTM) in partnership with the Hospital for Tropical Diseases in London, United Kingdom.
 The five-day course offered by LSHTM is designed for general practitioners, practice nurses and other health professionals to develop and update their knowledge and skills in travel medicine.
 The course is delivered through a series of lectures, discussions, role-play and problem-solving workshops, including the use of technology to access current health information.
 A Certificate of Attendance will be issued to the successful scholar.

 There may be an opportunity to participate in clinical observations before or after the course (to be confirmed).